danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 #### Accounts of perception and Intellect another sign of problem
 - Openness, at least in the context of mind, or awareness, is not merely a blank receptivity but a more discriminating, active "letting in", akin to opening the door.
 It involves a revelation of the world rather than just a reception of it.
 This could be a way of asking the question: why is being open a matter of the world's being revealed in being received?
 Or why is openness a word we use in cognition?

+- Perhaps could use Bergson account from Matter and Memory here.

+- Could also use Meillassoux account as example of modern philosophy making things closed.

+- Perhaps use Bergson and Meillassoux together, as example of of shift from non-philosophical account to philosophical account, where openness shifts to closedness.

 - Use Aristotle and Kant (and Descartes) together as ways of struggling with the paradox of openness.
 Also connect problem of openness with problem of understanding how there can be things *about* the world in the world.
 	- Most radical philosopher of openness Aristotle
 	- Kant: openness becomes transcendental: being nowhere in one's field, a source of possibility.
 (Heidegger)